 I absolutely understand the concerns and anguish of patients and their families who suffer on a daily basis and are seeking treatments to ease their symptoms.
 The decision whether to prescribe an individual with medicinal cannabis is not a political or financial decision, but a decision by a medical expert, who will have considered whether it is the most effective treatment based on an individual’s particular condition.
 NHS England has published a review which is aimed at assessing the barriers to prescribing cannabis-based medicinal products where it is safe and clinically appropriate to do so.
 I was delighted to learn that steps have been taken to help ensure people with prescriptions for cannabis-based products for medicinal use do not have their treatment delayed or interrupted, by altering import restrictions.
 This is a most welcome step towards improving the supply of cannabis-based medicinal products.

-Finally, I welcome that there was a debate on access to medical cannabis prescriptions on 6 September.
-However, due to prior diary commitments I was unable to attend it, but I will make sure to follow these issues closely.
+Finally, I welcome that Parliament had the opportunity to debate this issue of medical cannabis twice in November 2021, with one debate focussed specifically on prescriptions for those who suffer with epilepsy.
+Unfortunately, due to prior diary commitments I was unable to attend, but I will make sure to follow these issues closely.